We rely on the support of readers like you. Please consider supporting TheTorah.com.

 Sarah, as noted, spent most of her life following Abraham.
 With the episode of the Akedah, however, she ceases her “going with” and ventures back toward Mamre (Hebron, Kiryat-arba), the place where YHWH announced to Abraham and her that within the year, she would have a son.
 I would like, in yet another neo-midrashic vein, to suggest that she goes there to take up the matter with God directly.

-If three divine messengers had taken the trouble to visit her and Abraham at this site to announce her impending pregnancy, how could that same God now insist on Abraham sacrifice this same child as an expression of his devotion?
+If three divine messengers had taken the trouble to visit her and Abraham at this site to announce her impending pregnancy, how could that same God now insist that Abraham sacrifice this same child as an expression of his devotion?
 Hers was surely not a God who toyed with the emotions of a mother and insisted that a father undergo cruel and manipulative tests.
 Surely, she would remind God of that!

 In my imaginative rereading of the story, Sarah returned to this prior home to wait in her tent for God’s angels to visit her once again and reassure her that her son would live.
-Reminiscent of their earlier visit, she laughed in gratitude upon their arrival, and promptly sent one of them hurrying on to Moriah, the supposed site of sacrifice to stop misguided, homicidal Abraham from laying a hand to her son.
+Reminiscent of their earlier visit, she laughed in gratitude upon their arrival, and promptly sent one of them hurrying on to Moriah, the supposed site of sacrifice, to stop Abraham from laying a hand to her son.
 “You can tell him that he is an exemplary believer and God-fearer.
 Whatever it takes to stop him,” she said.
 She then waited for word of Isaac’s safety, after which she knew that her life’s journey was finally done.

-Thus, when Abraham returns from the Akedah to Beersheba, he did not find Sarah there waiting for him.
+Thus, when Abraham returned from the Akedah to Beersheba, he did not find Sarah there waiting for him.
 When he learned she had gone back to the vicinity of Mamre, Abraham was forced for the first time to follow Sarah.
 There he purchased the plot of land with a cave that would serve as both of their burial spots, as well as those of their son Isaac and his son Jacob, the place where YHWH promised her a son.[12]

 Epilogue: Isaac Follows in Sarah’s Footsteps